 Students are charged tuition on a per-unit basis, and the current rate of tuition for the 2019-2020 academic year is $1,928 per credit.
 Total tuition costs will vary depending on a student’s program track.

-Tuition and fees typically increase each year by 3 to 5 percent, which is the average annual tuition increase over the past five years.
-Please keep in mind that tuition rates are set by the USC Board of Trustees and typically increase each year in the fall term.
+Expect tuition and fees to increase by 3–5 percent each year, which is the average annual tuition increase over the past five years.
+Tuition rates are set by the USC Board of Trustees and typically increase in the fall term.